drf-psq/drf-psq/README.md

 ### 2. psq_rules dictionary

 A dictionary that contains access rules.
-Keys can be strings or tuples of strings, indicating the name of the view(s).
+Keys can be strings or tuples of strings, indicating the name of the action(s).
 Values are a list of `Rule` classes.
 Each `Rule` class contains information about an access rule.
 More details are provided in the later subsections.

 * **Important note:** The roles in the mentioned list will be checked respectively and their order matters.
 The first matched rule will be selected to be applied.
 If none of them matches, the action will not be performed.